-Every person is expected to act with caution so that accidents can be avoided.
+Every person is expected to act cautiously so that accidents can be avoided.
 However, when someone acts in a careless manner and you are injured as a result, you may have the legal right to receive compensation for your injuries, financial losses, and pain and suffering.

-The Gaffney personal injury lawyers at Farmer & Morris Law, PLLC have been locally and nationally recognized by a number of legal organizations and consumer groups.
+The Gaffney personal injury lawyers at Farmer & Morris Law, PLLC have been locally and nationally recognized by several legal organizations and consumer groups.
 We represent injured clients throughout North and South Carolina and will fight for your fair recovery.
-Contact us today at (828) 286-3866 for a free consultation.

 Types of Personal Injury Claims We Handle

 According to Cornell’s Legal Information Institute, every personal injury claim has two basic issues: liability and damages.
 Liability establishes the legal principles at play that entitle you to compensation.
-Damages make up the financial and other losses you suffer as a result of the defendant’s liability.
+Damages make up the financial and other losses you suffer due to the defendant’s liability.
 Here are how these issues play out in the following practice areas:

 Motor Vehicle Accidents